 Please make sure you use the right application form for your child's year group in academic year 2019-2020.

-An application may take up to 8 weeks to be processed, from the date we decide it is complete.
+An application may take up to 8 weeks to be processed, from the date we receive it (complete, with all evidence).
 To be complete, an application must include all required evidence of eligibility.

-Eligibility for home to school transport assistance is assessed annually, so you'll need to submit an application form for assessment every academic year.
+We assess eligibility for home to school travel assistance every year.
+You must submit a new application form every academic year.

-If you have any questions about assistance with home to school transport, please phone 01642 353447.
+If you have any questions about home to school transport assistance, please email firstname.lastname@example.org.

 Integrated Transport Unit